PatrickLang/kkna2018lab/README.md

 $ENV:TILLER_NAMESPACE='rascally'
 ```

+> Now that you're set up, browse to https://github.com/PatrickLang/KubernetesForWindowsTutorial in the VM for the tutorial steps.

 ## Using Remmina

 I have found conflicting stories of whether Remmina should work with RDP files or not, but it didn't work for me on Ubuntu 18.04.1.
 The RDP file is just a simple `key:type:value` structure, so it's easy to find the connection string.